The Dark Tower (2017 film): Plot

-Eleven-year-old Jake Chambers experiences visions involving a mysterious warlock, the Man in Black, who seeks to destroy a Tower and bring ruin to the Universe while a Gunslinger opposes him.
-Jake's visions are dismissed by his mother, stepfather and psychiatrists as nightmares resulting from the trauma of his father's death the previous year.

-At his apartment home in New York City, a group of workers from an alleged psychiatric facility offer to rehabilitate Jake.
-Recognizing them from his visions as monsters wearing human skin, Jake flees from them, and they give chase.
-Jake finds an abandoned house from one of his visions where he discovers a high-tech portal that leads to a post-apocalyptic landscape called Mid-World.
+Eleven-year-old Jake Chambers experiences visions of a mysterious warlock, the "Man in Black", who seeks to destroy a "Tower" and bring ruin to the "Universe" while a lone "Gunslinger" opposes him.
+Jake's visions are dismissed by his mother, stepfather and psychiatrists as nightmares resulting from the trauma of his father's death.
+At his apartment home in New York City, a team claiming to be from a private psychiatric facility arrive to pick up Jake.
+Recognizing them from his visions as monsters wearing human skin, the boy hides in an abandoned house from one of his visions, where he discovers a high-tech portal that leads to a post-apocalyptic landscape called Mid-World.

-In Mid-World, Jake encounters the Gunslinger, Roland Deschain, who has emerged in his visions.
-Roland is pursuing Walter Padick who has also appeared in Jake's dreams, seeking to kill him as revenge for the murder of his father, Steven, and other fallen Gunslingers.
+In Mid-World, Jake encounters the Gunslinger, Roland Deschain.
+Roland is pursuing the Man in Black, Walter Padick, seeking revenge for Padick's role in the deaths of his father Stephen and the other Gunslingers.
 He explains to Jake that for decades, Walter has been abducting children with psychic powers, attempting to use their "shine" to bring down the Dark Tower, a fabled structure located at the center of the Universe.
-This will allow monstrous beings from the darkness outside to invade and destroy reality.
+This will allow his master, a monstrous being from the darkness outside, to cross over and consume all reality.

 Roland takes Jake to a local village in order to have his visions interpreted by a seer.
-Having learned of Jake's escape, Walter investigates and discovers from his minion Sayre that Jake has "pure Shine", enough psychic potential to destroy the Dark Tower single-handedly.
-Walter kills Jake's stepfather; then he interrogates his mother about her son's visions.
+Having learned of Jake's escape, Walter is informed by his minion Sayre that Jake has "pure Shine", enough psychic potential to destroy the Dark Tower single-handedly.
+The warlock tracks down Jake's parents, brutally murdering his stepfather and torturing his mother for information.